Facilitites at the Samadhi Meditation Center

 Option 1 – Dorms

 The dorms are divided into men’s and women’s quarters and are located on the lower floor.
 Each dorm holds six people and has its own washroom area with two showers, a private changing area, and two toilets.
-All bedding and towels are supplied.
+Participants are asked to bring their own bed sheets, pillow case and towels.
+A duvet, duvet cover and pillow is provided.

 Option 2 – Cabins.

 There are also five heated cabins, whose availability will vary with each retreat.
 Each cabin holds two people, but single occupancy may be available.
 The cabins are now insulated and have heat and electricity.
 The cabins arevarying distances from the center.
 There is an outhouse and wash/shower area which can be used by cabin occupants.
-All bedding and towels are supplied.
+Participants are asked to bring their own bed sheets, pillow case and towels.
+A duvet, duvet cover and pillow is provided.

 Option 3 – Bunkies.